How To Transform Alumni Into Powerful Brand Advocates Who Attract Talent to Your Business

 Attracting, engaging, and activating an alumni network requires a platform that enables these qualities.
 Laying a home base that provides curated content, exclusive career advancement opportunities, access to industry expertise, or business partnership development is an appealing motivator for alumni to stay in tune with an organization.

 Leading platforms like Enterprise Alumni use AI to provide a unique experience to every user, driving relevance for them personally, resulting in increased engagement.
 As alumni are getting access to highly personalized content, the value add is undeniable.
-The 98% of F500 companies who have a form of returnship program will agree.
+The 98% of F500 companies who have a form of returnship program would agree.

 On the backend, a recruiter dashboard provides a suite of tools that enables insights and analysis into a user’s connections to encourage invitations and referrals.
 In turn, this can encourage your alumni to start a conversation with a qualified contact about your organization, transforming them into brand advocates.